Biography

 JAMA Netw Open · 2025

-Researchers in Ontario, Canada, tracked over 10,000 childhood cancer survivors to determine their risk of developing long-term kidney problems or high blood pressure.
-The study found that survivors were twice as likely to develop these conditions compared to other hospitalized children and nearly five times as likely compared to the general pediatric population.
-These findings highlight the importance of monitoring heart and kidney health in survivors to prevent serious late complications.
+A population-based study in Ontario, Canada, tracked children who survived cancer to evaluate their long-term risk of developing kidney complications.
+Researchers found that childhood cancer survivors had a significantly higher risk of developing chronic kidney disease or hypertension compared to both hospitalized children and the general pediatric population.
+These findings highlight the importance of early monitoring and treatment for kidney issues in survivors to prevent serious long-term health complications.

 2024